Krush Groove: Differences between the film and reality

 The Fat Boys were the first group to showcase a human beat box while rhyming.
 In the movie, the group originally referred to itself as the Disco Three.
 It was not until a scene in an Italian buffet, where the three boys took the phrase all you can eat to the next level by eating everything.
 When the group realized that they were really fat, they decided to give themselves the name Fat Boys.
 In reality, the name Fat Boys was suggested by the group's manager when he received a $350 hotel bill for extra breakfast ordered by the group on their European tour.
 As portrayed in the movie, the group was discovered through the Coca-Cola and Tin Pan Apple hip-hop contest at Radio City Music Hall, where the trio won the grand prize—a recording contract—but had entered the contest to win the second-place prize, a stereo set.
 The group perform their songs "Don't You Dog Me", "All You Can Eat", "Fat Boys", and "Pump it Up."

-Throughout the movie, Sheila E. and Russell Simmons are romantically involved, which discouraged Run, who was always interested in her.
+Throughout the movie, Sheila E. and the character based on Simmons, Russell Walker (Blair Underwood), are romantically involved, which discouraged Run, who was always interested in her.
 In reality, Run did not like the concept of being disloyal to his brother, and the romance between him and Sheila was made up.
 Sheila E. made it into the film simply because they wanted a love interest, like in most films, and she recorded for Warner Bros.
-Records, the sister company of the film's distributor.
+Records, the sister company of the film's distributor Warner Bros.
+Pictures.
 In the movie.
 Sheila plays herself, a drummer and percussionist, in which she performs her songs "Holly Rock" and "A Love Bizarre".
-In addition, all of the money issues that Russell Simmons faced in funding the label by borrowing from loan sharks and friends is also false.
+In addition, the subplot involving money issues Russell faced in funding the label by borrowing from loan sharks and friends is also fictionalized.

 The movie was not made the way the artists desired, but with all the talent of that time and most of the members of the Def Jam and Rush Management family.
-The purpose of the movie, according to Russell Simmons, was to showcase the array of young talent emerging from New York's black music scene and depict its vibrancy.
+The purpose of the movie, according to Simmons, was to showcase the array of young talent emerging from New York's black music scene and depict its vibrancy.